PabloClaus/SocialNetworkApi/README.md

 - Each user should specify Email, FirstName, LastName and password.
 Optionally users may specify Birthday and Gender.
 - Users are able to sign-in (by providing email and password).
 - Users are able to update their profile while being logged in (all fields except email).
-- Users are able to list and get profiles of other users while being logged in.
+- Users are able to list and get profiles of other users while being logged in (Gender and Rol optional filters).
 - API for Admin user, that allows to delete profiles of specific users.

 **Other features**